Eden Makers Blog

 Narrow Side Yard Makeover!

 I nominate “side yards” as some of the most under-exploited areas in the landscape!
 What a shame, especially when every square foot of real estate is valuable, even in a down economy.
-Small, narrow yards can be perplexing to some homeowners who don’t know which plants and trees work in a constricted space.

 The good news is that not only can you find appropriate plants for small garden areas, you can also design a narrow yard to include walkways, sitting areas, sculpture (or garden art ), water features and fruit trees!

-Here’s the proof.
-Check out this “narrow side yard” design I designed for my client in Los Angeles.
-With sustainable concepts in mind, we used lots of recycled materials. solomon-side-yard-before
+Check out this “narrow side yard” makeover I designed for my client in Los Angeles.

 The widest area in this “abandoned side yard” is 10 feet from the wall to the sliding doors, the average is 8 feet wide.
-I inherited an evergreen Pear tree, a noisy air conditioner and a used dishwasher.
-Where was “Freecycle” when I needed them 5 years ago?

 solomon-side-other-view-before